 \section{Existence of modified wave operators}

-Now let us prove Theorem \ref{T1}.
-In this section, we only consider the case of $t>0$.
-We firstly prove the following propagation estimate for free propagator $U_{S,0}(t,r_0)$.
-We set $\chi$ as a characteristic function so that
+We now prove Theorem \ref{T1}.
+In this section, we consider only the case of $t>0$.
+We first prove the following propagation estimation for free propagator $U_{S,0}(t,r_0)$.
+We set $\chi$ as a characteristic function such that